The Exploratorium at Pier 15

 Backstory and Context

 Visitors with disabilities can visit the museum at a reduced rate.
 All the galleries, restaurants, and washrooms at Pier 15 are wheelchair accessible.
 There is disabled permit parking near Pier 15.
-Wheelchairs and tactile maps for the vision impaired are available at the Information Desk.
+Wheelchairs and tactile maps for blind and partially sighted individuals are available at the Information Desk.

 2. "Dr. Frank Oppenheimer," The Exploratorium, accessed December 31, 2016.